U.S. Route 40: Evolution

 Variations of this sign are posted along old alignments in California.

 US 40 was one of the original 1926 U.S. Highways.

 The route was a cross-country, east–west route, as most routes with a "0" number were defined.
 In 1926, the road had a total mileage of 3054 mi.
 Though the eastern terminus was planned for State Road, Delaware, by 1927 it was moved to Atlantic City, New Jersey.
 The western terminus was San Francisco via an auto ferry across San Francisco Bay from the Berkeley Pier in Berkeley, California.
 Upon completion of the San Francisco–Oakland Bay Bridge, US 40 was re-routed over the bridge, bypassing the ferry pier.
 Early alignments of the road featured ferries at both ends.
-To cross the Delaware River, ferries were used, originally from Wilmington, Delaware (1927–1929) and later from New Castle, Delaware (1929–1951).
+To cross the Delaware River, ferries were used, originally from Wilmington (1927–1929) and later from New Castle (1929–1951).
 In 1951, the opening of the Delaware Memorial Bridge replaced the ferry service and carried US 40 across the Delaware River.

-From 1926 to 1935 the route split in Manhattan, Kansas, into "40N" and "40S" routes; the two routes met again in Limon, Colorado.
-The "40S" route continued on to Grand Junction, Colorado.
+From 1926 to 1935 the route split in Manhattan, Kansas, into US 40N and US 40S routes; the two routes met again in Limon, Colorado.
+The US 40S route continued on to Grand Junction, Colorado.
 In 1935, the split routes were eliminated.
-US 40N between Manhattan and Limon and then US 40S from Limon to Grand Junction was replaced by U.S. Route 24, the remainder was renumbered as simply US 40.
+US 40N between Manhattan and Limon and then US 40S from Limon to Grand Junction was replaced by US 24, the remainder was renumbered as simply US 40.

 New alignments for the road were designated in Maryland in 1948 and in Utah in 1950.
 California's segment of the highway was decommissioned in 1964.
 By 1966, the western terminus moved to Reno, Nevada.
 The road shortened again in 1975, to its current western end at Silver Creek Junction, Utah.
 In 1998, the California segment was given a sort of rebirth with the designation of Historic Route 40 through that state.
 Further realignments occurred in Utah where the highway was re-routed for the Jordanelle Reservoir in the mid-1990s, and Kansas City, Kansas, in 1999 to make way for the Kansas Speedway.
-On December 1, 2008, a further realignment in Kansas City rerouted US 40 away from State Avenue and the Turner Diagonal and onto K-7 and Interstate 70.
+On December 1, 2008, a further realignment in Kansas City rerouted US 40 away from State Avenue and the Turner Diagonal and onto K-7 and I-70.

 "In 1998 [Eddie Lange] persuaded the California legislature to designate Route 40 between Reno and San Francisco as Historic Route 40."
 Together with Trish Gray, the duo designed the signs and a program where local businesses could donate funds to have a sign erected near their business along the route.
 The signs can now be found throughout the California route and is a popular route for motorcycle clubs and other travel enthusiasts.